Compile Command

 utah compile script.shx --output /path/to/custom.sh

 Both commands create the specified output file.
-You can use either -o
+You can use either -o or --output.

 Batch Compilation